Category: Philosophy

 The Measure of a Man

-Jean-Luc Picard’s consistent defense of Data’s “humanity” is centered around a materialist perspective, which claims that the mind and body are wholly incorporative in the person.[1]
-Because Picard believes this, and that “the human brain is a self operating computer,”[2] then by default, Data’s brain fits into this philosophical paradigm.
-He is a wholly and … Continue reading The Measure of a Man
+Jean-Luc Picard’s consistent defense of Data’s “humanity” is centered around a materialist perspective, claiming that the mind and body are wholly incorporative within the person. ¹ Because Picard holds that “the human brain is a self-operating computer,”² Data’s brain logically fits this philosophical paradigm.
+He is thus regarded as an autonomous person, regardless of his…